 If you cannot answer these for a specific market, you do not yet understand what you would be buying.

-What exact source and date decides this market, and who adjudicates a dispute?
+What exact source and date decides this market, and who adjudicates a recount or dispute?

 Is there enough liquidity for me to exit at a fair price before resolution?